VidunderGunder/roadcam/README.md

 ### Bonus: MongoDB

-I'll use MongoDB's [Atlas](https://www.mongodb.com/cloud/atlas) as a database, so we don't need to do hosting and maintenance ourselves.
+I used MongoDB's [Atlas](https://www.mongodb.com/cloud/atlas) as a database, so we don't need to do any hosting or maintenance ourselves.

 ---

 >#### Notes and thoughts
 >
->After playing with tools like NX, Next, Vercel, Docker and InfluxDB, I am surprised at how bad the developer experience using MongoDB actually is - especially for newcomers.
+>After playing with tools like NX, Next, Vercel, Docker and InfluxDB, I am surprised at how bad some of the developer experience using MongoDB actually is - especially for newcomers.
 When you're one of the database big boys™ 💪 your cloud hosted DB should support drag 'n' drop uploads for basic things like JSON-data.
 I'm just saying.
 >
 >I will most likely try to find something else for upcoming projects.
 >